Gusjafo/Light-Microservices/README.md

 ---

-## 📌 Step 2: Service Communication (Next)
+## 📌 Step 2: Service Communication (REST)

-Next, we’ll make the **Order Service** communicate with others using **REST APIs**:
+The **Order Service** now orchestrates synchronous validations via **REST APIs**:

-- ✅ Check user exists in User Service
+- ✅ Checks the user exists in User Service
-- ✅ Check product exists & stock is sufficient in Product Service
+- ✅ Fetches product details & stock from Product Service
-- ✅ Add **resilience** with Polly (retry, circuit breaker)
+- ✅ Uses Polly policies (retry & circuit breaker) for resilience when calling external APIs

+## 🚀 Step 4: Event-Driven Choreography

+To remove tight coupling after an order is placed we introduced RabbitMQ + MassTransit:

+1. Order API saves the order and publishes an `OrderCreatedEvent`.
+2. Product Service consumes the event and decrements inventory.
+3. RabbitMQ keeps a durable queue so no order events are lost if Product Service is offline temporarily.
+4. You can watch the message flow via the management UI at http://localhost:15672.

 ### Future Topics
 - API Gateway (single entry point)
-- Async messaging (RabbitMQ / Kafka)
+- Additional asynchronous workflows (refunds, restocking, etc.)
-- Docker & Docker Compose
+- Docker & Docker Compose optimisations
 - Deployment to cloud

 ---